vmware/data-annotator-for-machine-learning/README.md

     "S3_ROLE_ARN": os.getenv("S3_ROLE_ARN", None),
 }
 ```
-It's share the same mongodb, AWS configs so you can copy the value from [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) just need to replace the None and default value.
+Use the same mongodb, AWS configs from [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) and replace the None and default value.

 you can copy app_os.py file and change the name to app_xxx.py, deploy to different environment, such as local, sandbox, uat, prod.
-Just need change "os" to "xxx", in [active-learning-service/config/config.py](./active-learning-service/config/config.py) file. but it's recommend to set the value SYS_ENV='xxx' in your sever environment it's easy to build and deploy to any environment.
+Just need change "os" to "xxx", in [active-learning-service/config/config.py](./active-learning-service/config/config.py) file. but we recommend setting the value value SYS_ENV='xxx' in your server environment since it's easy to build and deploy to any environment.

 ```python
 env = os.getenv('SYS_ENV', 'os')